robot-learning-freiburg/INoD/README.md

 Fine-tuning datasets should be in the following format:
 ```
-    - ImageSets (specifying path to train val and test images)
+    - ImageSets (specifying path to train, val and test images)
         - train.txt
         - val.txt
         - test.txt